-The procedure assists analysts in identifying and assessing the potential exposure of the insurer’s investment portfolio to the impact of material climate change and/or energy transition risks.
+Identify and assess the potential exposure of the insurer’s investment portfolio to the impact of material climate change and/or energy transition risks and asset devaluation risk.
+The insurer’s investment portfolio is subject to prospective devaluation of the assets/changes in the asset return associated with its holdings of climate-affected assets.
 Transition risks refer to stresses on certain investment holdings arising from the shifts in policy, consumer and business sentiment, or technologies associated with the changes necessary to limit climate change.
 A few examples of investment holdings and sectors generally subject to greater levels of transition risk include, oil/gas, transportation, heavy manufacturing, and agriculture.
 In assessing an insurer’s exposure to these risks, the analyst is encouraged to review information disclosed by the insurer in its responses to the NAIC’s Climate Risk Disclosure Survey, U.S. Securities and Exchange Commission (SEC) filings, and/or the Own Risk and Solvency Assessment (ORSA) Summary Report filings.
 In addition, the analyst is encouraged to review the results of basic scenario analysis conducted by the NAIC using insurers’ Annual Statement filings (U.S. Insurance Industry Climate Affected Investment Analysis) to identify potential concentrations in exposure.

-ADDITIONAL REVIEW CONSIDERATIONS
+Procedures

+Review information provided in the insurer’s response to the NAIC’s Climate Risk and Disclosure Survey (if available) on its exposure to material climate change/energy transition risk and related mitigation activity in this area.

+Review relevant information provided in the Own Risk and Solvency Assessment (ORSA) Summary Report, and/or U.S. Securities and Exchange Commission (SEC) 10-K or 10-Q filings (if available) that discusses the insurer’s exposure to material climate change/energy transition risk and related mitigation activity in this area.

+Review information provided in the NAIC’s U.S. Insurance Industry Climate Affected Investment Analysis to identify potential concentrations in insurer exposure.

+Additional Review Considerations

 Review the insurer’s investment policies and strategies to assess whether material climate change, transition and asset devaluation risk considerations have been appropriately implemented into the company’s investment processes.